-While the American tradition is believed to have origins with the Pilgrims' meal at Plymouth in 1621, this even was not given proper documentation and many do not wish to involve the relationship of the settlers with the Native Americans on this holiday given the two groups' violent history.
-The story goes that after the Pilgrims' Plymouth colony had a difficult winter filled with disease, starvation, and death, the colony received assistance from Squanto and his Patuxet tribe.
-The Native Americans allegedly taught the pilgrims to grow their own crops and other methods of survival in the New England environment, in particular the method of using fish to fertilize corn crops.
-After their first successful harvest, the pilgrims celebrated with a feast at which Squanto and members of his tribe were in attendance.
+While the American tradition is believed to have origins with the Pilgrims’ meal at Plymouth in 1621, this event was not given proper documentation and many do not wish to involve the relationship of the settlers with the Native Americans on this holiday, given the two groups’ violent history.
+The story goes that after the Pilgrims’ Plymouth colony had a difficult winter filled with disease, starvation, and death, the colony received assistance from Squanto and his Patuxet tribe.
+The Native Americans allegedly taught the pilgrims to grow their own crops and other methods of survival in the New England environment, in particular, the method of using fish to fertilize corn crops.
+After their first successful harvest, the Pilgrims celebrated with a feast at which Squanto and members of his tribe were in attendance.

 However, this story is widely debated, as similar stories originate from Spanish settlements and other groups of settlers.
 Due to this, the story is widely regarded as a cultural myth.
 In fact, it is believed that Squanto knew how to communicate with the settlers because he was previously enslaved by John Smith and taken on several voyages back to England before returning to his homeland to find the Patuxet tribe eliminated through disease, which was spread by the settlers.
 With no home tribe, Squanto, also called Tisquantum, settled with the English at the Plymouth colony, later serving as a guide and translator for the settlers as they visited Native American tribes.
 But many of these tribes distrusted Squanto for his allegiance with the settlers.
 The holiday’s true origins are attributed to the Puritan Feast of Thanksgiving, a tradition which many pilgrims observed in the New World.

-There are many foods associated with the holiday, including turkey and cookies.
+There are many foods associated with the holiday of Thanksgiving, including turkey and cookies.
 Other common foods and drink include:

 There are a few Thanksgiving traditions besides the meal.
 Many churches hold a special Thanksgiving Day service centered on giving thanks to God.
 At the meal, many families observe the ritual of going around the table to express what each member is thankful for.
 Some family members will travel long distances to attend this yearly reunion.

 During the meal, the family may break the turkey wishbone.
-Whoever pulls away the larger piece gets a wish granted.
+Whoever pulls away the larger piece is granted a wish.
 The President of the United States also traditionally pardons a live turkey, meaning the turkey will live on a farm without threat of being eaten.

 Some will observe the holiday through charity work.
 Common activities include serving and preparing meals at homeless shelters and soup kitchens, organizing food and clothing drives, and participating in community outreach programs.

 Many cities hold large festivals or parades to honor Thanksgiving.
-One of the largest is New York's Thanksgiving Day Parade, which is currently called Macy's Thanksgiving Day Parade.
-The parade begins in the morning and goes down Central Park West to Macy's Herald Square on 34th street.
-The parade started in 1924 and over two million people attend the parade annually.
-The parade ties for second oldest Thanksgiving parade with Detroit's America's Thanksgiving Parade behind the Dunkin' Donuts Thanksgiving Day Parade in Philadelphia.
+One of the largest is New York’s Thanksgiving Day Parade, which is currently called Macy’s Thanksgiving Day Parade.
+The parade begins in the morning and goes down Central Park West to Macy’s Herald Square on 34th street.
+It started in 1924 and over two million people attend the parade annually and is second-oldest Thanksgiving parade with Detroit’s America’s Thanksgiving Parade behind the Dunkin’ Donuts Thanksgiving Day Parade in Philadelphia.

 Many countries all over the world celebrate a day of thanks, many of which center on a successful harvest season: